Cmrboy26/Cmrboy26/README.md

 # Hi, I'm Colten!

 - I'm a high schooler with a deep interest in programming and computer science
-- My primary programming languages are Java and C#
+- My primary programming language is Java
-- Some other languages I'm familiar with, listed in order of highest usage and proficiency to lowest, are HTML, CSS, C++, Lua, amd Python.
+- Some other languages I'm familiar with are HTML, CSS, C++, Lua, and Python.

-## History
+## My Programming History

 - My interest in programming stemmed from Roblox (yeah yeah, I know) in 2017 and Minecraft mods around 2018.
 - I self-taught myself Java in ~2019 (about 5 years ago!) and have been programming ever since.